Chem2527/docker-samples/practical hands-on.md

 image name : votingapplication
 Dockerfile:   $(Build.SourcesDirectory)/result/Dockerfile

-error:
+# Error:
 Failed to create an app in Microsoft Entra.
-Error: Insufficient privileges to complete the operation in Microsoft Graph Ensure that the user has permissions to create a Microsoft Entra Application.
+Error: Insufficient privileges to complete the operation in Microsoft Graph Ensure that the user has permissions to create a Microsoft Entra Application. ------> need to contact admin ask for enable for registring applications in azure AD.

+pull the code from github to azure repos.

+if someone make changes in the vote microservices then i want to trigger only vote pipeline.
+In order to implement this we need to follow path based triggering.

+dockerregistryServiceConnection: it integrates  acr with azuredevops.